gavinhungry/combust/README.md

 `ROUTING`: Set to `1` if the host is a router.

+`STRICT_LOOPBACK`: Set to `1` to only allow loopback connections directly to and from the loopback interface.

 #### IP Ranges
 `IPV4_LAN`: Optional list of local IP ranges (in CIDR notation).